Rhode Island Criminal Defense Lawyer S. Joshua Macktaz, Esq.Schedule a Free Consultation

 — To see TITLE 11 Criminal Offenses CHAPTER 11-45 – Disorderly Conduct SECTION 11-45-1 click here

-When you read the disorderly conduct law above, you realize there are so many possible scenarios which could lead to a person being arrested for disorderly conduct in Rhode Island.
+When you read the disorderly conduct law above, you realize there are so many possible scenarios that could lead to a person being arrested for disorderly conduct in Rhode Island.

 This is why it is so important to have the most qualified and experienced criminal defense lawyer defending your disorderly conduct or domestic disorderly conduct criminal charges.